naiarako/naiara-korta-martiartu/_projects/1_project.markdown

 ---
 layout: page
-title: USCT
+title: USCT - tomography
 description: Ultrasound Computed Tomography (USCT) for breast imaging
 img: /assets/img/imageUSCT.png
 importance: 1
 category: past
 ---

 Ultrasound computed tomography (USCT) is an emerging technique to image acoustic tissue properties.
-USCT scanning systems were originally developed for early breast cancer detection.
+Originally, USCT scanning systems were developed for early breast cancer detection.
 They consist of a water tank in which the patient submerges the breast.
 The sidewalls of the water tank are equipped with ultrasound transducers that emit and record ultrasonic waves propagating through the tissue.

 <div class="row justify-content-center">
     <div class="col-sm-8 mt-3 mt-md-0">